 Results and Discussion

-We begin our discussion of results with a static connectedness framework, and then turn to analyse the connectedness in a dynamic fashion across time.
+We begin our discussion of results with a static connectedness framework, and then turn to analyze the connectedness in a dynamic fashion across time.
 Table 2 presents the static analysis while the dynamic connectedness analysis will be discussed using Figures 2-3.

 4.1 Static connectedness analysis

-Table 2 reports the full sample connectedness findings over the period January, 1990 to December, 2021 for a 10-day-ahead forecast error variance decomposition.
-The TCI (total connectedness Index) hints that a substantial portion of the variation of the inflation shocks is determined by the cross-relationships in the system.
-Meaning, on average, about 40.51% of total variance of forecast errors of the G7 inflation variation is determined by the cross-countries innovations.
-The “NET” value is the substruction of “TO-FROM” for each G7 country and determines its net role in the examined network.
-The results described in Table 2 hint that US, France, and Canada function as net transmitters of inflation shocks, whereas Italy, UK, Japan, and Germany are the net receivers of shocks.
+Table 2 reports the full sample connectedness findings over the period from January 1990 to December 2021 for a 10-day-ahead forecast error variance decomposition.
+The TCI (total connectedness Index) suggests that a substantial portion of the variation of the inflation shocks is determined by cross-relationships within the system.
+On average, 40.51% of the total variance of forecast errors for G7 inflation variation is determined by the cross-countries innovations.
+The NET value is the result of subtracting connectedness FROM others from connectedness TO others for each G7 country, and determines its net role in the network.
+The results described in Table 2 suggest that the US, France, and Canada function as net transmitters of inflation shocks, while Italy, the UK, Japan, and Germany are net receivers of shocks.
 Interestingly, the most influential transmitter appears to be the US, while Italy is the main receiver of inflation shocks.
-Both Germany and Japan also exhibit the highest diagonal elements (own variance percentage), which imply that they are mostly self-dependent.
-Nearly 71.85% (68.81%) in Japan’s (Germany’s) inflation variation are determined by its own shocks.
-Figure 1 visualizes the static analysis results and conform to the interpretation above.
-It is clear from the size of nodes in the figure that US is the main transmitter, whereas Italy is the main receiver of inflations shocks, i.e., Italy tends to be more influenced by other countries rather than affecting others.
+Germany and Japan also exhibit the highest diagonal elements (own variance percentage), which implies that they are mostly self-dependent.
+Nearly 71.85% (68.81%) of Japan’s (Germany’s) inflation variation is determined by internal shocks.
+Figure 1 displays the static analysis results, which support to the interpretation above.
+It is clear from the size of nodes in the figure that the US is the main transmitter, whereas Italy is the main receiver of inflations shocks.
+That is, Italy tends to be influenced by other countries rather than affecting others.

-To complete our investigation and to overcome the limitation of the static analysis, being an average across time, we turn to a dynamic connectedness analysis, which can help us to have a better inspection to the role that each country fulfils during the sample period.
+To complete our investigation and to overcome the limitation of the static analysis, which considers only average values across time, we turn to a dynamic connectedness analysis, which can help us to gain a better perspective on the role that each country fulfills during the sample period.

 4.2 Dynamic spillover analysis

-Figure 2 visualises the total connectedness index and the Adjusted total connectedness index (Gabauer, 2021; Chatziantoniou and Gabauer (2021).
-Both indices confirm high inflation interconnectedness in different periods through the sample years and that inflation connectedness is far from being constant across time.
-Higher records are mainly found around turbulent times such as the 2008 subprime crisis, the 2011 European debt crisis, and the 2013 Debt ceiling crisis.
-Also, high level of connectedness observed during the COVID-19 outbreak.
+Figure 2 presents the total connectedness index and the Adjusted total connectedness index (Gabauer, 2021; Chatziantoniou and Gabauer (2021).
+Both indices confirm high inflation interconnectedness in different periods through the sample years, and show that inflation connectedness is far from being constant across time.
+Greater connectedness is mainly found around turbulent times such as the 2008 subprime crisis, the 2011 European debt crisis, and the 2013 debt ceiling crisis.
+A high level of connectedness was also observed during the COVID-19 outbreak.

-Figure 3 describes the dynamic NET spillover (TO minus FROM) of each variable.
-As can be seen form this figure, US, France, and Canada is a clear transmitter of inflations shocks, although during COVID-19 France seems to turn into a receiver of shocks.
-Italy, UK, Japan, and Germany are main recipients of inflation shocks spillovers.
-There are, however, certain exceptions in the case of Germany and Japan, where there are specific periods where they act as net transmitters and as net receivers in others.
+Figure 3 describes the dynamic NET spillover (TO minus FROM) for each variable.
+As can be seen from this figure, the US, France, and Canada are clear transmitters of inflations shocks, although during COVID-19 France seems to turn into a receiver of shocks.
+Italy, the UK, Japan, and Germany are the main recipients of inflation shock spillovers.
+There are, however, certain exceptions in the case of Germany and Japan, where they act as net transmitters in some periods and as net receivers in others.

 Conclusions